lucky-wolf/DW2-XL/README.md

 ### v1.19.0
 - Reduced maximum and increased minimum planets at some stars
-- Halved likelihood of colonizable worlds
+- Quartered the likelihood of colonizable world types appearing on the map
+- Improved the look of cold ocean worlds in-game

 ### v1.18.16
 - Improved planet images a bit further so that they all have a similar feel and are a little more distinguishable at small resolutions